 A little silver lining to this dark cloud is U.S. immigration regulation 8 C.F.R. § 214.2(h)(4)(iii)(E), which requires H-1B employers to pay the reasonable costs of transporting H-1B workers back to their last country of residence abroad upon termination of their employment.

-The employer is not, however, required to pay the transportation costs of H-4 dependents, namely any spouse and children who came to the U.S. with you.
+The employer is not, however, required to pay the transportation costs of H-4 dependents, namely any spouse and children who came to the United States with you.

 Even if your employer was forced to let you go for reasons that had nothing to do with your work performance, your employer is legally obligated to inform USCIS that you are no longer working there.